 Key takeaways

-Three phases, predictable timeline: prep your skin, treat the blemish in about 5 minutes, then let the scab form and fall away naturally over the next 3 to 7 days.
+Three phases, one predictable timeline: prep your skin, treat the blemish in about 5 minutes, then let the scab form and fall away on its own over Day 3 to 7, with clear skin by Week 2 to 3.

-- Clean and dry skin responds most predictably to the plasma arc.
-Numbing cream is optional but removes discomfort.
+- Clean, dry skin responds most predictably to the plasma arc.
+Numbing cream is optional but removes the discomfort.

 - Start at a conservative power setting.
-You can always increase intensity on a second pass.
-You cannot undo.
+You can always add intensity on a second pass.
+You cannot undo one.

 - New skin is sun-sensitive.
 Daily SPF 50 from Day 3 through Week 3 protects the result.